julionc/awesome-shopify/readme.md

 - [shopify-tax-receipts](https://github.com/kevinhughes27/shopify-tax-receipts) - Shopify app for automatically sending tax receipts when specified products are purchased.
 - [partner-metrics-for-shopify](https://github.com/forsbergplustwo/partner-metrics-for-shopify) - Metrics Dashboard for Shopify Partners, on Rails.
 - [Parcelify](https://github.com/christianblais/parcelify) - Take control of your deliveries with custom shipping rates.

+### JavaScript (Node)

+- [Shopify Node App](https://github.com/shopify/shopify-node-app) - A starting point for developers so that they will be able to quickly turn up an embedded Shopify app using Node and Express.js

 ### Python Examples